samyramos/sneps/README.md

 # SingularityNet Platform Enhancement Proposal (SNEP)

 The SingularityNet Platform Enhancement Proposal is a document that describes an enhancement to the platform components.
 The document should provide a concise technical specification of the feature and a rationale for the feature.
-It should adhere to the guidelines as defined in ** &lt;link to first proposal>**.
+It should adhere to the guidelines as defined in [SNEP-1](https://github.com/singnet/sneps/blob/master/proposals/snep-1.md)*.
 The author is expected to build consensus on the proposal and take it forward.

 # Types